 - 1 teaspoon baking soda

-- ⅓ cup chocolate chips, plus some more to sprinkle on top
+- 1/3 cup, plus some more to sprinkle on top semisweet mini chocolate chips, dairy/soy-free brand

 - Add the avocado to a food processor and pulse to break it down.
 Then add the coconut oil, vanilla, coconut cream, honey and eggs, and pulse until smooth.